kipkirui63/python-p3-attributes-and-properties/README.md

 ## Setting and Getting Attributes

-Many programming languages opt to protect their objects' attributes and methods (members).
+Many programming languages opt to protect their objects' attributes and m ethods
+(members).
 They accomplish this by making the distinction between _public_, _private_, and _protected_.
 These terms are good to know, as you will almost certainly encounter them in your software career: